SukyH/finance-app-with-scraping-and-sentiment-analysis/README.md

 Finance App (Capstone project)
 Overview

 This is a web-based application designed to promote financial literacy through interactive workshops and fun simulations.
 It provides a platform for users to earn points by completing various financial literacy actions.
-The project is a collaboration with GHD and is aimed at high school students (or potentially York University students) to engage them in financial learning and real-world applications of financial concepts.
+The project is aimed at high school students (or potentially York University students) to engage them in financial learning and real-world applications of financial concepts.

 The app includes features such as: